-Rosalia, on the other hand, feels that while YouTube can support a discussion and provide critical analysis – it shouldn’t be the only means of information.
+On the other hand, Rosalia feels that while YouTube can support a discussion and provide critical analysis, it shouldn’t be the only means of information.
 “You want credible, peer-reviewed content that supports your learning process, too.”

 “These need to be the hallmark of trusted information,” she said.

-To watch the replay of the two-part SAGE Hour 2022 webinar for FREE, click here.
+To watch the two-part SAGE Hour 2022 webinar replay for FREE, click here.
 Want to get first dibs on the next workshops?
-Follow SAGE Publications Asia Pacific’s LinkedIn page to get real-time updates on announcements, upcoming events, and more.
+Follow SAGE Publications Asia Pacific’s LinkedIn page for real-time updates on announcements, upcoming events, and more.